Franco-Flemish double-manual harpsichord,

 But the question is: "Who is this seductive reclining figure?"
 She doesn't seem to belong to the 3 figures on the left, which all represent a very ethereal vision of love and beauty.
 The right-hand figure, on the other hand, seems to represent a much more carnal vision of love and sex.
 At the beginning of the restoration of the Franco-Flemish harpsichord it was thought that this figure had been added after the main lid painting was carried out in 1750.
-However, the analysis of this part of the painting shows a much more interesting and revealing aspect of this figure, and this is discussed below.
+However, the analysis of this part of the painting shows that it was painted by the same painter and at the same time as the other figures.
+This makes it a much more interesting and revealing aspect of the painted figure decoration, which is discussed below.

 1).
 The Brown Odalisque (Odalisque Brune) by François Boucher, c.1740.

 Musée du Louvre, Paris

 |These paintings, although both are by Francois Boucher, do not represent the image of Marie-Louise O'Murphy as pointed out by Alastair Laing.
 The posture and modelling of these figures, although similar at first sight, are different both from the Odalisque Blonde below and from the figure painted on the outside of the lid of the Franco-Flemish harpsichord (see the discussion immediately below).|